In the guide

 Composition

-Colours in food
+Colours and other additives in food

 If you sell or supply food you need to give certain information about colours in foodstuffs